AtomMaterialUI/material-theme-docs/docs/configuration/quick-actions-panel.md

 - _Indicator Styles_
 - _Tab Highlight Position_

-Besides those are one-time actions that will change the plugin or the IDE configuration:
+In addition, those are one-time actions that will change the plugin or the IDE configuration:
 - _Set Recommended Tab Height_: Change the tab height to _42_

 -----